olumuyiwa-agboola/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. 101-clean_emacs deletes all files in the current working directory that end with the character ~.
 18. 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 19. 103-commas lists all the files and directories of the current directory separated by commas, and some other features.

+There is a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.